 Veluwe National Park is a winter paradise.
 Here you can also see wild animals, and as it is colder and colder every day, which is good because it means fewer people and quite an atmosphere.
 This is a place where the deer and mouflons get less shy and are ready to strike a pose.

 If you get tired of walking there are free bikes available with your ticket into the park.
-Make sure to sample some regional specialties like kaaswafels and kaasbolltjes (savory cheese waffles and cookies).
+Make sure to sample some regional specialties like kaaswafels and kaasbolltjes (savoury cheese waffles and cookies).

 5A trip through the Dunes